Getting Started

 Before setup can happen, you must configure your hardware.
 You can skip this section if you already completed the configuration steps.
 Otherwise, this section of the walkthrough shows you how to do a quick setup using TT-Installer.

-1. Configure your hardware with TT-Installer using the Quick Installation section here.
+Configure your hardware with TT-Installer using the Software Installation section here.

-3. Please ensure that after you run this script, after you complete reboot, you activate the virtual environment it sets up - source ~/.tenstorrent-venv/bin/activate.
+Please ensure that after you run the TT-Installer script, after you complete reboot and set up hugepages, you activate the virtual environment it sets up -

 tt-smi